alshival/the-kingdom-of-sky-server-bot/README.md

 # Discord Bot for Sky: Children of the Light

 SkyBot is a Discord bot designed to provide information about the game Sky: Children of the Light.
-It includes features such as shard eruption times and the ability to automatically clean out a specified text channel before the daily reset, allowing for the organization of webhook messages from the [Sky: Infographics Database server's `#daily-quest`](https://discord.com/channels/736912435654688868/801778605486374943) channel on your server daily.
+It includes features such as shard eruption times and the ability to automatically clean out a specified text channel before the daily reset, allowing for the organization of webhooks or followed messages from the [Sky: Infographics Database server's `#daily-quest`](https://discord.com/channels/736912435654688868/801778605486374943) channel on your server daily.

 Live Demo: [The Kingdom of Sky](https://discord.gg/EgaTqbhSkJ)